LaiiF/DeathRowSearchEngine/README.md

 CAPTIONER:
 >The challenges I ran into was building the model for the captioner.
 I could build the set of descriptions and images, but having the captioner truly understand the image and having enough training/testing data to truly give an accurate caption was difficult.
 To boot, pythonanywhere would not allow me to install keras or tensorflow due to a faulty disk quota exceeded error on 60% capacity.

+OTHER CHALLENGES:
+>During the semester, my personal Desktop and my laptop died.
+The motherboard of the desktop failed during use, and the master boot record of my laptop became corrupted.
+The only computer my family had left was a chromebook which I used up until the end of October.
+From there, we could afford a laptop for my mother which I used until the end of the semester.
 # Experiments
 First experiment was to compute TFIDF each time without caching.
 The average time taken was: [50.11078429222107]s With caching, the average time taken was: [0.04102754592895508]s